UKCloud/documentation/articles/other/other-ref-cloud-economics.md

 ## Are your servers right-sized?

 A significant aspect of cloud computing is self-service; it's very easy to increase the processing, memory or storage resources of your servers.
 You may want to start small and scale up, as and when you need more capacity, instead of starting big and leaving resources under-utilised as this increases your operating costs.
-It's also important to note that you can also scale down VMs when resource requirements shrink, so you can reduce your hourly costs and avaoid wastage.
-Additionally, some customers prefer to have a higher number of smaller sized VMs working in a cluster for redundancy and load balancing, rather than a smaller number of large expensive VMs.
+It's also important to note that you can also scale down VMs when resource requirements shrink, so you can reduce your hourly costs and avoid wastage.
+Additionally, some customers may prefer to have a higher number of smaller sized VMs working in a cluster for redundancy and load balancing, rather than a smaller number of large expensive VMs.

 ## Do you need those redundant VMs?